LindaLor028/ExerciseGo/README.md

 ...
 Péter Ekler : LoginActivity, Adapter Classes
 ...
 Arjun Shrestha : Back Button code in ReviewActivity and DetailsActivity ...
-JavaPaper.com (Joe) : Current Location code in MapsActivity
+JavaPaper.com (Joe) : Current Location code in MapsActivity ...
+Gaurang Goda : DetailsActivity, Decimal formatting code

+**Future Improvements**

+I hope this app can inspire others to create something similar and even better!
+Here are some future improvements to consider if you'd like to extend this app :
+...
+Making Google Maps implementation a lot more intentional with markers and onMapClick Listeners.
+...
+A Favorite Parks activity that lists user's favorite parks ...
+Using Google Fit's API and making the app even more "exercise" friendly ...
+Adding images to user reviews
+...
+Calculating the average of all reviews